NeuroAffective Relational Model for Healing Attachment (NARM)

 A revolutionary approach to healing trauma

-After many years of training and experience, I have developed a unique treatment approach using a combination of psychotherapy, NeuroAffective Relational Model (NARM), Somatic Experiencing, Somatic Experiencing touch, and grief work, together with spiritual and intuitive resources.
+After years of training and experience, I have developed a unique treatment approach using a combination of psychotherapy, NeuroAffective Relational Model (NARM), Somatic Experiencing, Somatic Experiencing touch, and grief work, together with spiritual and intuitive resources.